 I cofounded Salisbury sling library off the ground and have managed the organisation of it for the last 5 years

 My name is Lou, I started babywearing when my eldest was born in 2014.
 I was gifted a high street narrow based carrier but didnt get on with it.
 I was going to give up babywearing when a friend told me about a sling library.
 I went and tried out two and decided on babyhawk Meh dai.
 I used this for 2 years using it for dog walks and for places where pushchairs arent practical.

 While expecting my youngest in 2016, I was introduced Salisbury Sling library.
 Now a mum of two, I have found babywearing invaluable and have explored a wider range of slings types and carry on an almost daily occurence.
 Babywearing has so many benefits to babies, parents and the whole family and I wanted to share this with people.

 I started volunteering for Salisbury Sling Library in September 2018 and trained as a peer support in March 2019

-Hi, I’m Andi, mum to four beautiful girls aged 23, 20, 3 and 1.
-I am a qualified primary school teacher and have been working in education for 25 years!
+Hi, I’m Andi, mum to 5 beautiful girls.
+I am a primary school teacher and have been working in education for 25 years!

-I am now a trained consultant for the library and also run my own babywearing consultancy business, Helix Baby, offering private consults, workshops and retail alongside running the organisation of the Sling Library too.
+I am now a fully trained consultant and run my own babywearing consultancy and retail business, Helix Baby, offering private consults, workshops and retail alongside running a sling meet voluntarily once per month for the Sling Library too.

 Dani started with Salisbury Sling library as a mum on maternity looking for something to keep her brain awake.
 Having a background teaching and training it seemed like a natural fit.
 A year and a half later and she has completed her Consultancy course and is helping out at both the Fordingbridge and Salisbury meets.